Albania in the Eurovision Song Contest 2019: Festivali i Këngës

-Radio Televizioni Shqiptar (RTSH) organised the 57th edition of Festivali i Këngës to select their participant for the Eurovision Song Contest 2019.
+Radio Televizioni Shqiptar (RTSH) organised the 57th edition of Festivali i Këngës to select its entry for the Eurovision Song Contest 2019.
 The competition consisted of two semi-finals on 20 and 21 December, respectively, and the grand final on 22 December 2018.
 The three live shows were hosted by Albanian-Canadian actress Ana Golja and Albanian television presenter Viktor Zhusti.
 The broadcaster had previously confirmed the nation's participation in the contest in September 2018.
 It opened a submission period between 16 May and 30 September 2018 for artists and composers to participate in the competition.
 The list of competing artists and songs was officially revealed on 17 October 2018, being shortlisted to compete in the two semi-finals of the contest.